GfSE/SAF-Specification/developing-saf/metamodel-guideline/modelguideline.md

 Major elements in the SAF Metamodel are the Viewpoint specifications, I.e. the specification what information and model elements should be presented in in system models, and how the information is presented (e.g. as a diagram, in a table, in a matrix or other work products).

+Viewpoint specifications are organized in a [package structure](#package-structure-of-scm)

 For  Viewpoint elements the **<<SAF_Viewpoint>>** stereotype shall be used.

 A **SAF_Viewpoint** specifies